dcarver1/carverd/resume.md

 **Trip Leader**

-> Preformed a variety of roles over a 5 year period as a student employee that involved risk management and outdoor education of groups.
+> Preformed a variety of roles over 5 years as a student employee that involved risk management and outdoor education of groups.

 *Co-Instructor of Adventure Leadership and Programming Expedition HPPE 179*